-110 Welding Symbols and Blueprint 2 Credit Hours 2 Billable Contact Hours Reading Prerequisite: RDG 090 or qualifying scores on ACT or COMPASS tests
+110 Welding Symbols and Blueprint Reading 2 Billable Contact Hours Prerequisite: RDG 090 or qualifying score on accepted placement tests

 This course is designed to introduce the basic concepts of blueprint reading and welding symbols.
-A programmed, audio-visual training technique provides the vehicle to blueprint reading and welding symbol experience, and is reinforced with classroom lectures, workbook assignments. hands-on projects and written evaluations.
+A programmed, audio-visual training technique provides the vehicle to blueprint reading and welding symbol experience, and is reinforced with classroom lectures, workbook assignments, hands-on projects and written evaluations.